 This is the final part of Tahmineh Hooshyar Emami‘s three part re-imagination of the classic children’s story Alice in Wonderland, told from the perspective of Alice the refugee.
 In this chapter, we learn what has happened to Alice after her journey across the Aegean: this is a moment of confusion and im/mobility.
 Tahmineh’s piece demonstrates some of the ways in which storytelling can be deployed as an alternative way of understanding conflict and displacement.
 You can follow Tahmineh on @TahminehEmami.

-Alice’s Alternative Wonderland: Chapter Two
+Alice’s Alternative Wonderland: Chapter Three